-When trying to choose the right resistor for a particular application it may appear only resistance value, tolerance and voltage is relevant.
-These parameters are important but if a resistor is to perform to specification over the long term there are three key issues to consider.
+When trying to choose the right power resistor for a specialist application it is important to go further than a simple review of datasheet parameters. if a resistor is to perform to specification over the long term there is more to consider than resistance value, tolerance and voltage

 The relationship between thick film resistor substrate material power rating and heat dissipation may be clear.
 What is less obvious is the relationship between choice of substrate and resistor tolerance, temperature coefficient of resistance and drift.

-Various electrical and environmental stresses can cause permanent changes in resistance value.
-The level of change is directly related to the level of stress with extreme stress causing complete failure (see below).
+Mechanical stresses can cause permanent changes in resistance value.
+The level of change is directly related to the level of stress with extreme stress causing complete failure.
 Minor stresses may cause negligible changes in resistance value but their impact can be cumulative over time.